 “Number one, we will live within our means,” Kvisle said.
 “We’ll set capital spending budgets that can be funded by operating cash flows…Second, we’ll focus our capital program on projects that come onstream more quickly and deliver sustainable cash flow over the longer term.
 We’ll reduce upfront capital on high-risk exploration in multiple regions around the world.
 We will continue to explore, but we’ll do so in regions we know well and in a lower-risk part of the exploration spectrum.

-"Third, we intend to build and strengthen Talisman in our three core regions: the North Sea, the Americas and Southeast Asia...And number four, we'll improve operational performance and reduce all aspects of our cost structure.
-We will do things better, faster and at lower cost while maintaining our focus on safe and responsible operating practices."
-The company's plans include infill drilling in the North Sea, close-by exploration in Malaysia, continued operations in the wetter parts of North American unconventional plays and investing to sustain heritage conventional operations in Canada.
-Talisman has no plans to end its geographical diversity, Kvisle said.
+“Third, we intend to build and strengthen Talisman in our three core regions: the North Sea, the Americas and Southeast Asia…And number four, we’ll improve operational performance and reduce all aspects of our cost structure.
+We will do things better, faster and at lower cost while maintaining our focus on safe and responsible operating practices.”
+The company’s plans include infill drilling in the North Sea, close-by exploration in Malaysia and continued operations in the wetter parts of North American unconventional plays.

-Talisman's production in the Marcellus Shale peaked in April and has declined roughly 3% each month since, according to Paul R. Smith, executive vice-president of North American Operations.
-At the end of 2011 Talisman was running 10 rigs in the Marcellus, but the company has had just one rig in the play this year (see NGI, May 7; Feb.
-20).
+Talisman’s production in the Marcellus Shale peaked in April and has declined roughly 3% each month since, according to Paul R. Smith, executive vice-president of North American Operations.
+At the end of 2011 Talisman was running 10 rigs in the Marcellus, but the company has had just one rig in the play this year (see Shale Daily, May 2; Feb.
+16).

 “We’re sitting here at the end of October producing about 480 Mcf/d, so you can kind of do your sums from there, and our guidance of roughly 500 Mcf/d full year for the Marcellus, which we guided you to previously,” Smith said.
 “But clearly, it is a big decline…I don’t see, in the current environment, a lot of room for us to increase activity, and actually, there’s no need for us to do so.
 When we look at our expiry profiles for next year, we have very little land expiries in the Marcellus.
 And so the flexibility that we’ve built looking out doesn’t necessitate us increasing activity, and current gas price environment and forward curves don’t get us too excited about increasing activity in the play.
 At this moment in time, we’ll continue with single rig.”
 Talisman expects to spend less than $50 million in capex in the Marcellus in the second half of 2012.